ARCS-Tech/php-to-do-list/README.md

 1-If you wish to use it locally, download XAMPP to use the WEB server, with the database already available.<br>
 1.1-Activate APACHE and MYSQL from XAMPP.<br>
+1.2-Click on explorer to open the XAMPP folder.<br>
+1.3-Open the HTDOCS folder and paste the to_do_list folder inside.<br>
 2-Import the SQL file into your database (table structure: users and tasks).<br>
+2.1-If you are using XAMPP, click on admin which is in the MYSQL line.<br>
+2.2-Import the database on the website.<br>
 3-Check the connection file (to_do_list/conexao.php) and adjust it with your database access (if you are using XAMPP, the access will be default, so there is no need to edit).<br>
 4-Paste the project into the desired path on your WEB server and access it with the URL (chosen_path/to_do_list).<br>
 5-Study or use the system, and enjoy!<br>